 The person should be familiar with your application and know how best to support you.
-This means you need to open communication early and check well in advance whether they are happy to supply your reference.
-Run them through what you’ve said and, if necessary, what to mention to support this.
+This means you need to open communication early to check whether they are happy to supply your reference.

 You wouldn’t get a reference from your favourite maths teacher to confirm a genius for numbers not previously mentioned.
 However, that same teacher could confirm your capacity for hard work, teamwork, or any other quality you wish to highlight.
 Your referee needs to understand that it's not a general commentary.

 Most students find out that their ‘school’ will be writing their reference.
-Try to find out who, and give them your personal statement and arrange a meeting.
-Ideally, they will be able to get to know you on a deeper level.
+Try to find out who, give them your personal statement and arrange a meeting.
+Ideally, they'll be able to get to know you on a deeper level beforehand.

-If there is something important that you would like your referee to know then be organised and proactive; do not leave it too late to tell them about the amazing volunteering that you have done, for example, or the relevance of your application to a certain medical school.
+If there's something important that you would like your referee to know, then be organised and proactive; do not leave it too late to tell them about the amazing volunteering that you've done, for example, or the relevance of your application to a certain medical school.

 Form tutor or headmaster